The Hits/The B-Sides

 The Hits/The B-Sides is a box set by American recording artist Prince.
 It was released on September 10, 1993, by Paisley Park Records and Warner Bros.
 Records.
 The album is a comprehensive three-disc set consisting of many of his hit singles and fan favorites.
+It was the last commercial release by Prince before he changed his stage name to an unpronounceable symbol.